TITLE 89: SOCIAL SERVICES

 2) Inpatient intestinal (small bowel or liver/small bowel) transplantation for children only (see subsection (d)(1)(H) of this Section).

 3) Other types of transplant procedures may be covered when a hospital has been certified by the Department as a transplant center eligible to perform such transplants.
-Centers must complete the certification process established in subsection (c) of this Section and provide the necessary documentation of the number of transplant procedures performed and the survival rates.
+Centers must complete the certification process established in subsection (c) and provide the necessary documentation of the number of transplant procedures performed and the survival rates.

 4) Medically necessary work-up.